Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/Commands.md

     ...
     ```
 - <code>help</code>
-    - The 'help' command provides information about built-in commands.
+    - The <code>help</code> command provides information about built-in shell commands.
+It is particularly useful for understanding the functionality of built-in commands.
-    - Can use 'type' to find out which type a command is if it is built-in commands then use 'help' to find more.
+    - You can use the <code>type</code> command to determine if a command is a built-in command and then use <code>help</code> to learn more about it.

     ``` bash
     dev@dev: help cd